parse-community/node-apn/doc/provider.markdown

 ### connection.broadcast(notification, bundleId)

 This is the interface for broadcasting Live Activity notifications.
-Create a single `Notification` object or an aray of them and pass the notification(s) in, along with a bundleId and node-apn will take care of the rest, asking the APNs to broadcast using the criteria specified in each notification.
+Create a single `Notification` object or an array of them and pass the notification(s) in, along with a bundleId and node-apn will take care of the rest, asking the APNs to broadcast using the criteria specified in each notification.

-> A "bundleId" is a `String` containing bundle identifier for the application.
+> A "bundleId" is a `String` containing the bundle identifier for the application.

 Calling `broadcast` will return a `Promise`.
 The Promise will resolve after each notification has reached a final state.